 More Information: They grow in patches from rootstalks.

-Name: Coreopsis is from Greek meaning; having the appearance of a bug.
-The bug-like seed also gives rise to its common name.
-Palmata refers to the leaves that resemble hands.
+Name: “Coreopsis” comes from Greek, roughly equating to, “having the appearance of a bug”.
+The bug-like seed also gives rise to its common name, “Tickseed”.
+Palmata refers to the palmately-lobed leaves.